lifebit-ai/cloudos-cli/README.md

                                   to include.
   --nextflow-profile TEXT         A comma separated string indicating the
                                   nextflow profile/s to use with your job.
+  --nextflow-version [22.10.8|24.04.4|latest]
+                                  Nextflow version to use when executing the workflow in CloudOS.
+Please, note that
+                                  versions above 22.10.8 are only DSL2
+                                  compatible.
+Default=22.10.8.
   --git-commit TEXT               The exact whole 40 character commit hash to
                                   run for the selected pipeline.
 If not specified it defaults to the last commit of